umr4nlp/umr-guidelines/guidelines.md

 modifiers, and various other kinds of "non-verbal predicates" (see [Part 3-1-1](#part-3-1-1-eventive-concepts) on event identification).
 For annotation of English texts, sense-disambiguated predicates from PropBank, such as the one presented below for English _taste_ are used to label predicate nodes.
-Since for most languages, no equivalent of PropBank is available, we recommend labelling nodes with a citation form of the verb supplemented with a `-00` suffix.
-In this way, annotations can be used for the development of digital lexicons in the future.
+Since for most languages, no equivalent of PropBank is available, the UMR annotation tool contains a lexicon-building functionality where annotators can either upload a lexicon created in FLEx to support them in their annotation effort, or they can start a lexicon with argument structure information from scratch and essentially build PropBank-style frame files on the fly.

 ```
 Roleset id: taste.01, use one's tastebuds, active perception of flavor.